finotilucas/requesthub/README.md

 ---

 <p align="center">
-  Made with ❤️ and C by <a href="https://github.com/FinotiLucas">Lucas Finoti</a>
+  Made by <a href="https://github.com/FinotiLucas">Lucas Finoti</a>
 </p>

 <p align="center">
-  <i>If you find RequestHub useful, please consider giving it a ⭐ on GitHub!</i>
+  If you find RequestHub useful, please consider giving it a ⭐ on GitHub!
 </p>